Skip to main content

 }

-Path.of() vs Paths.get(): Use Path.of() in Java 11+.
-It's more concise and is the static factory method on the Path interface.
-Both have identical behavior.
+Path.of() vs Paths.get(): Prefer Path.of() in Java 11+.
+They are functionally identical, but Path.of() is more concise and is the preferred static factory method on the Path interface.